cosmos/cosmos-sdk/docs/architecture/adr-045-check-delivertx-middlewares.md

     panic(err)
 }
 - app.SetAnteHandler(anteHandler)
-+ app.SetTxHandler()
++ app.SetTxHandler(txHandler)
 ```

-As usual, the SDK will provide a migration document for app developers.
+Other more minor API breaking changes will also be provided in the CHANGELOG.
+As usual, the SDK will provide a release migration document for app developers.

+This ADR does not introduce any state-machine-, client- or CLI-breaking changes.

 ### Positive

-{positive consequences}
+- Allow custom logic to be run before an after `Msg` execution.
+This enables the [tips](https://github.com/cosmos/cosmos-sdk/issues/9406) and [gas refund](https://github.com/cosmos/cosmos-sdk/issues/2150) uses cases, and possibly other ones.
+- Make BaseApp more lightweight, and defer complex logic to small modular components.
+- Separate paths for `{Check,Deliver,Simulate}Tx` with different returns types.
+This allows for improved readability (replace `if sdkCtx.IsRecheckTx() && !simulate {...}` with separate methods) and more flexibility (e.g. returning a `priority` in `abci.ResponseCheckTx`).

 ### Negative

-{negative consequences}
+- It is hard to understand at first glance the state updates that would occur after a middleware runs given the `sdk.Context` and `tx`.
+A middleware can have an arbitrary number of nested middleware being called within its function body, each possibly doing some pre- and post-processing before calling the next middleware on the chain.
+Thus to understand what a middleware is doing, one must also understand what every other middleware further along the chain is also doing.
+This can get quite complicated to understand.
+- API-breaking changes for app developers.

 ### Neutral

-{neutral consequences}
+No neutral consequences.

 ## Further Discussions

 - [#9934](https://github.com/cosmos/cosmos-sdk/discussions/9934) Decomposing BaseApp's other ABCI methods into middlewares.
+- Replace `sdk.Tx` interface with the concrete protobuf Tx type in the `tx.Handler` methods signature.

 ## Test Cases

-We update the existing baseapp and antehandlers tests to the new middleware API, but keep the same test cases, to avoid introducing regressions.
-Existing CLI tests will also not be touched.
+We update the existing baseapp and antehandlers tests to use the new middleware API, but keep the same test cases and logic, to avoid introducing regressions.
+Existing CLI tests will also be left untouched.

 For new middlewares, we introduce unit tests.
 Since middlewares are purposefully small, unit tests suit well.